The Best Filet Mignon

 If you’re looking for a great cast iron skillet that will last forever, this one is my FAVORITE!

-- Season the steaks liberally with kosher salt and black pepper on both sides.
+2. Season the steaks liberally with salt and pepper on both sides.

 The perfect filet mignon recipe takes just minutes to make.
 Follow this simple guide for suggested cooking times: